jessp01/jam/README.md

     - Slow requests
     - Peak memory usage during request

+# How is it better than just using set_error_handler() from my PHP code?

+* [set_error_handler()](http://php.net/manual/en/function.set-error-handler.php) will not capture FATAL errors
+* With set_error_handler(), one needs to change each app so that it calls this method, JaM, since it is a PHP extension, will globablly catch all PHP errors at the Zend Engine level, no matter what app code generated them and no matter which SAPI the code was called from [Apache, CLI, FCGI, etc]

 # How does it work?

 The jam extension overrides Zend's Engine zend_error_cb(), set_error_handler() and restore_error_handler() with a custom function that takes a copy of the current context, sends the error to the backends set in the jam.storage_modules directive and then calls the original error handler(s).